zyazdani-92/U_Net_Cell_Neurite/README.md

 ***
 ## About
-This package is part of Ph.D. project realized by Zahra Yazdani and supervised by Patrick Desrosiers and Antoine Allard in Dynamica lab.
-Our work is a collaboration with Pierre Marquet  at the Laboratoire de recherche en neurophotonique et psychiatrie and is a part of big project of  Neuro-CERVO Alliance for Drug Discovery in Brain Diseases (NCADD) – an innovative collaborative approach to studying neurological disorders.
-Our work was supported by NCADD.
+This package is a component of a Ph.D. project conducted by Zahra Yazdani under the supervision of Patrick Desrosiers and Antoine Allard at the Dynamica lab.
+Our research is a collaborative effort with Pierre Marquet at the Laboratoire de recherche en neurophotonique et psychiatrie and is part of the larger project, the Neuro-CERVO Alliance for Drug Discovery in Brain Diseases (NCADD).
+NCADD represents an innovative collaborative approach to the study of neurological disorders.
+Our work has received support from NCADD.